finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Icebox
 - Game-Play: Log all Player actions
-- Game-Play: Clear CgsNetPlayer on restart and move the restart to its own button in the Play Menu
 - Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
 - Tech: Pooling to improve performance of opening stack viewer
 - Tech: Replace SwipeManager